Suicide Rates by Profession

 The occupation with the highest suicide rate among females is Art, Design, Entertainment, Sports

-The need for women's health nurse practitioners is at an all time high considering both health care support and health care practitioners and technical professionals are some of the highest female suicide professions.
+The need for psychiatric-mental health nurse practitioners, and in particular, women’s health nurse practitioners is at an all time high considering both health care support and health care practitioners and technical professionals are some of the highest female suicide professions.

 As death rates in America soar from the mental health issues, stress and anxiety, and the Opioid crisis, it's important not to overlook suicide is rising in America and it's an issue that we would be remiss not to address.